dharma610/Neural-network-model-for-compartmenral-model-SIR-and-SEIR-/README.md

 # Neural Network models for SIR and SEIR models
   Generated data of susceptible, infected, recovered cases using the **SIR** model for 100 days for 1000 different sets of parameters (beta and gamma) by using suitable initial conditions.
- Trained **Neural network** using Keras to predict susceptible, infected, and recovered data for the next day using values of the previous day [click here to see the notebook](https://github.com/dharma610/Project/blob/master/part1_without_beta.ipynb).
+ Trained **Neural network model** using Keras to predict susceptible, infected, and recovered data for the next day using values of the previous day [click here to see the notebook](https://github.com/dharma610/Project/blob/master/part1_without_beta.ipynb).
 Notice the changes when we did the same think but using parameters as one of the feature [click here to see the notebook](https://github.com/dharma610/Project/blob/master/part2_including_beta.ipynb).
 Got validation accuracy of 0.98937 and test accuracy of 0.9880 for the model

   In the next part I trained XGBoost Regression model to predict parameters (beta and gamma) separately one at a time [click here to see the notebook](https://github.com/dharma610/Project/blob/master/part2_Xgboost_beta_pred.ipynb).
 For beta prediction, got **R2 score